nyreehinton/content-ops-starter/content/pages/blog/the-central-hypothesis.md

 <div style="text-align: center">### The Odometer is an Estimation, Nothing More</div>

 ![](/images/IMG_1247.png)
-Traditional vehicles measure distance by counting wheel revolutions.
-This method is highly accurate since the circumference of the wheel is known, and the vehicle moves a predictable distance per rotation.
-However, Tesla departs from this standard method in favor of a software-driven mileage calculation system.

 <div style="text-align: center">#### Key Excerpts from Tesla’s Patent US8054038B2</div>